yukikitayama/docker/image.md

 Container is a single read and write layer on top of image

-`docker image history` and `docker image inspect` can show the information.
+`docker image inspect` can show the information.

+`docker image history` can display the layers of a docker image.

 ## Image tag